kylpo/notes/web/Web-Suggestions.md

 - Stage Left, Stage Right, Modal, etc

 # Layers system
+- z-index should be a relative value, based on its parents and siblings.
 - Interesting idea to formalize z-index and layers: https://github.com/fckt/react-layer-stack#rationale.
 This is the Layers tab of your WYSIWYG.
 - z-index should be **relative**
   - [Daryl Ginn on Twitter: "A step by step guide on how to use z\-index: 1\.
 Try a value like 25\.
 2\.
 Notice it doesn't work\.
 3\.
 Increase to 3000 because life is short\."](https://twitter.com/darylginn/status/916310661126410241)